clairefro/etymo-js/README.md

 ]
 ```

-### .get() entry by path
+### .get()

-You can use any of the paths returned from search to get single entries.
+Gets an entry by its path.
 You can also specifify the language of the definition returned.

 Returns a single entry (`{ term, def, path, id}`)